Friday, August 9, 2019

 I notice when someone hates their job, but sticks with it as the burden of supporting their family is a driving force.

-I notice when children are lonely and wish for more friends and listening ear.
+I notice when children are lonely and wish for more friends and a listening ear.

 I notice when I wear out my friends with conversation.